Skip to content

 Day 1: Approach to Konkordia Hut

 Starting from Jungfraujoch, we traverse the massive Aletsch Glacier to Konkordiaplatz, where the region's giant ice streams converge.
-The final stretch leads up the legendary stairs to the Konkordia Hut at 2,850 m (9,350 ft).
-Here, a spectacular view of the surrounding peaks and a well-deserved rest await before the big challenge of the next day.
+The final part leads up the legendary stairs to the Konkordia Hut at 2,850 m (9,350 ft).
+Here, a spectacular view of the surrounding peaks and a well deserved rest await before the big challenge of the next day.

 Distance